Representing Yourself in Federal Court (Pro Se)

 The Court requires that all papers from pro se litigants be submitted to the Pro Se Intake Unit.
 Litigants are encouraged to follow this rule to ensure the prompt processing of their papers.
 Any papers submitted in White Plains will be forwarded to the Pro Se Intake Unit.My corporation has been sued, can I file papers in Court on behalf of the corporation?

 No. Only individuals can appear pro se In other words, a person who is not an attorney may appear pro se but may not represent a corporation, even if the person is the sole owner of the corporation.
-The corporation must be represented by a lawyer.Why can't the lawyers in the Pro Se Intake Unit represent me?
+The corporation must be represented by a lawyer.Why can't the Pro Se Intake Unit give legal advice?

 Legal advice should be given only by lawyers to their clients.
 The staff of the Pro Se Intake Unit consists of court employees and are prohibited by law from giving legal advice.How do I sue someone in federal court?